epfl-lara/stainless/core/src/sphinx/gettingstarted.rst

   $ ./stainless --help

 in your command line shell while in the top-level Stainless directory.
-You may also wish to consult the :doc:`available command-line options <options>`.
+You may also wish to consult the `available command-line options`_.

+.. _available command-line options: options.rst

 You can try some of the examples from ``frontends/benchmarks`` distributed with Stainless: